-The external identifiers for the from parameter’s AE-ID are assigned to a M2M Service Subscription (M2M-Service-Profile-ID).
+The external identifiers for the from parameter's AE-ID are assigned to a M2M Service Subscription (M2M-Service-Profile-ID).

 A correlation between the service capability and the M2M authorization event has been defined in order to authorize the service capability.

-A.2.2.2
+A.2.3.2 Common M2M Service Capability Parameters for Request Authentication and Authorization